mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 ![Architecture](/images/architecture.png "Architecture")

-The dashed arrows, in the diagram, indicate signaling WebSocket connections.
-Each client initiates such connection to the server.
+The dashed arrows, in the diagram, indicate [signaling](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) WebSocket connections.
+Each client initiates such connection with the server.
 With these connections each client aims to register itself on the server and use the server as a proxy during the NAT traversal procedures, defined by the signaling protocol (for now we can think of the signaling protocol as [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) or [XMPP Jingle](https://en.wikipedia.org/wiki/Jingle_(protocol))).
 Actually the signaling protocol in our case is provided by Peer.js.

 The solid arrow stands for peer-to-peer TCP or UDP (TCP in our case) data channel between the browsers.
 As you see we use full mesh, which scales badly especially when we use video or audio streaming.
 For the purpose of our chat full mesh is good enough.